roadsnail/Hive-SLR2-SLT2-Zigbee2MQTT-with-node-RED/README.md

 The SLR2/SLT2 combination supports CH/HW scheduling that may be programmed into the thermostat by a sequence of button presses.
 This functionality is not important to me as this is done from my home automation software (Domoticz).
 I also believe that zigbee2MQTT will require the addition of new 'endpopints' to allow the programming of this schedule from mqtt should this functionality be rwuired at some point

-When setting the heat control to 'off', the CH thermostat setpoint automatically switches to 1 deg C for the SLR2/SLT2 combination.
-I believe this is a 'frost stat' function automatically supported by the SLR2/SLT2 combination.
+When setting the heat control to 'off', the CH thermostat setpoint automatically switches to 1 deg C for the SLR2/SLT2 combination ('frost stat' setting).

 ## To Do List